 One of the most significant differences between bettas and goldfish is their water temperature requirements.
 Betta fish are tropical fish that need warm tank water to thrive, while goldfish prefer cooler water as they come from colder climates.

-You can see that both fish have vastly different water temperature requirements, however, betta fish and goldfish can tolerate temperatures outside of their ideal range.
+You can see that both fish have vastly different water temperature requirements, although betta fish and goldfish can tolerate temperatures outside their ideal range.

 Betta fish can tolerate temperatures between 72°F and 86°F, while goldfish can tolerate cold and warm water temperatures between 50°F and 80°F. As you can see, there is an overlap where both can tolerate the same temperature.